TransparentHealth/direct-test-certificates/README.md

 Click the "Create a Top Level Anchor" and fill in the form.
 The DNS entry is the most important.
 Enter a valid DNS name for your anchor.
 This is one and the same with the common name (CN).
 For example, "example.com".
-Please note you can omit CRL or AIA information at any point in the chain by unchecking their checkboxes.
+Please note you can omit CRL or AIA information at any point in the chain by un-checking their check boxes.
 When creating a "good" certificate chain, leave the defauls checked.
 Click Save at the bottom of the form.

 If you have self-verify permission you can verify the certificate creation request.
 Otherwise, you must wait for an administrator to verify it for you.
-After you recive notifcaion the anchor is active, refresh the screen to see the new anchor for download and further menu options.
+After you receive notification the anchor is active, refresh the screen to see the new anchor for download and further menu options.
 Click on its name, such as "example.com" to see the full submenu.
 From here, intermediate anchors and endpoints can be created.
 The file you most likey need to is the public ".der" file.